-In this section, the performances of GaussPSO and the other methods from 20 runs simulations are compared by means of the best fitness values and the standard deviation among six data sets.
+In this section, the performances of GaussPSO, and other proposed methods from 20 runs simulations are compared by means of the best fitness values and the standard deviation among six data sets.
 Table III summarizes the intra-cluster distances and error rates obtained from the eight clustering algorithms from the six data sets.

-The test results clearly show that PSO outperforms the GA method, independent of whether the average intra-cluster distance or best intra-cluster distance is measured.
-For K-PSO compared with KGA, K-PSO still shows better results than KGA.
-PSO offers better optimized solutions than GA with or without integration of the K-means method.
-For the all data sets, the averages and standard deviation of the GaussPSO is better than the ones of K-PSO and K-NM-PSO, in which K-PSO is a hybrid of the K-means and PSO algorithm, and K-NM-PSO is a hybrid of the K-means, Nelder-Mead simplex search [13] and PSO.
+The test results are clearly shown that the PSO outperforms the GA method, independent of whether the average intra-cluster distance or best intra-cluster distance is measured.
+For K-PSO compare with KGA, K-PSO still leads KGA, however, PSO offers better optimized solutions than GA with or without integration of the K-means method.
+For the all data sets, the averages and standard deviation of the GaussPSO is better than the ones for K-PSO and K-NM-PSO, in which K-PSO is a hybrid of the K-means and PSO algorithm, and K-NM-PSO is a hybrid of the K-means, Nelder-Mead simplex search [12] and PSO.
 Please note that in terms of the best distance, PSO, NM-PSO, K-PSO and K-NM-PSO all have a larger standard deviation than GaussPSO, even though they may achieve a global optimum.
 This means that PSO, NM-PSO, K-PSO, K-NM-PSO are weaker search tools for global optima than GaussPSO if all algorithms are executed just once.
-It follows that GaussPSO is more efficient in finding a globally optimum solution than the other four PSO methods.
-For the error rates, standard deviations of the error rates and the best solution of the error rates are implemented on 20 simulation runs.
-Table IV lists the number of objective function evaluations required by the eight methods after $10 \times N$ iterations.
-K-means algorithm needed the least number of fewest function evaluations on all data sets, but its results are less than satisfactory, as seen in Table III.
-GaussPSO had the same number of function evaluations, and thus fewer than PSO, NM-PSO, K-PSO and K-NM-PSO in terms of an average.
+It follows that GaussPSO are more efficient in finding the global optimum solution than the other four PSO methods.
+For the error rates, standard deviations of the error rates and the best solution of the error rates from the 20 simulation runs.
+Table IV lists the number of objective function evaluations required by the seven methods after $10 \times N$ iterations.
+K-means algorithm has fewest function evaluations on all data sets, but its results are less than satisfactory, as seen in Table III.
+GaussPSO is the same function evaluations, and they are fewer than PSO, NM-PSO, K-PSO and K-NM-PSO in terms of an average.